pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

-Although the library comes with many controllable dependencies out of the box, there are still times when you want to register your own dependencies with the library so that you can use the [`@Dependency`][dependency-property-wrapper-docs] property wrapper.
+Although the library comes with many controllable dependencies out of the box, there are still times when you want to register your own dependencies with the library so that you can use the `@Dependency` property wrapper.
 Doing this is quite similar to  registering an [environment value][environment-values-docs] in SwiftUI.

-First you create a type that conforms to the [`DependencyKey`][dependency-key-docs] protocol.
+First you create a type that conforms to the `DependencyKey` protocol.
 The minimum implementation you must provide is a `liveValue`, which is the value used when running the app in a simulator or on device, and so it's appropriate for it to actually make network requests to an external server:

 ```swift
 private enum APIClientKey: DependencyKey {